-At the December 19, 2011 Audit Committee meeting, IAD proposed the below six (6) month work program to the Committee for its review and approval.
+At the December 29, 2014 Audit Committee meeting, IAD proposed the 2015 1st quarter work program to the Committee for its review and approval.
 In addition, IAD will provide non-audit services and agreed upon procedures as requested throughout the year.